MrGeyMeurt/react_snake/README.md

 ## Description

 A student project to recreate the classic Snake game using React, with styling in Sass.
 The game allows the player to control a snake, eating the food (red dots) to grow in size.
 The game ends if the snake collides with the edges of the board or himself.
-Future updates are planned to introduce different game modes.

 ## Project Status
 - **Current State**: The game is currently under active development.